tanvir-talha058/Cross-PlatformTaskmanager/README.md

+#Cross-Platform System Task Manager for Resource Monitoring and Process Management
 This project focuses on developing a comprehensive, cross-platform task manager tool that combines the essential features of Windows Task Manager, Linux Task Manager, and macOS Activity Monitor.